Team-Skarp/P3-readme/README.md

 1. Open project with IntelliJ

-2. Run the from program as usual from the PrioApplication Class
+2. Run the program as usual from the PrioApplication Class

 <p align="right">(<a href="#top">back to top</a>)</p>